citp/privacy-policy-historical/h/hi/hig/higheroneaccount.com.md

 [](http://clicktoverify.truste.com/pvr.php?page=validate&url=www.higheroneaccount.com&sealid=101) **YOUR PRIVACY IS OUR PRIORITY**

-At Higher One, we take your privacy and online security very seriously.
+At Higher One, Inc. (further referred to as "Higher One," "We," "Us," and "Our"), we take your privacy and online security very seriously.
 During card set up, you’re providing us with personal information about yourself.
 Higher One understands the importance of protecting the safety and confidentiality of the information you provide and we treat this information with the utmost security and respect.
 This Privacy Statement (this 'Statement') details what personal information we collect from our users’ as well as how we use it and safeguard it.
 This Statement applies exclusively to [www.higheroneaccount.com](http://www.higheroneaccount.com/) (the ‘Site’).

 In addition to any legal compliance associated with the handling of your information, Higher One wants to earn your trust.
 Therefore, we’ve taken a number of steps to make sure that your information is as safe as possible, including but not limited to: